vijay03/cs360v-f20/notes/intro.md

   project and an open-source project.
 Most of the learning will come from doing the projects!

+* Students work in groups for 2--4 for all projects

 * You can optionally do a research project with me instead of the open-source project.
 Come talk to me early if you want to do this.